 Care you can count on

-Experiencing a stroke is scary, but when a patient walks into the emergency room at Adventist Health Hanford, they are already on their road to recovery, thanks to an immediate assessment and step-by-step care that continues even after they go home.
+Experiencing a stroke can be scary, but when a stroke patient walks into the emergency room at Adventist Health Lodi Memorial Medical Center, they are already on their road to recovery, thanks to an immediate assessment and step-by-step care that continues even after they go home.

-Providers and emergency staff will quickly stabilize stroke patients to avoid or reduce permanent damage.
-A neurologist and telemedicine services are also available for immediate stroke care.
-Telemedicine allows a neurologist to consult with Adventist Health physicians and patients through a web cam 24-hours a day 7-days a week.
-Through this technology, neurologists may observe and interact with patients to make medical recommendations for the best possible outcomes.
+If you experience a stroke, come to our ER immediately.
+Physicians and emergency staff work quickly to stabilize stroke patients to avoid or reduce permanent damage.
+With unique telemedicine capabilities, stroke patients who visit the emergency department have immediate access to a team of stroke experts at UC Davis who consult with Adventist Health Lodi Memorial physicians and patients via webcams.
+In this manner, the state’s best stroke experts can observe and interact with patients to make medical recommendations for the best possible outcomes.

 Some of our specific stroke services include caring for: